Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 What is the cost of the class?

-Registration is $399 and includes the lecture content, supporting materials and resources, Slack forum, and a game night.
+Registration is $479.
+This price includes the lecture content, supporting materials and resources, the Slack forum, and forever access to the class library.

 Is there a money-back guarantee?